 Mark Spicer is a technical advisor for a Vietnamese organisation called WildAct.
-The charity is based in Hanoi, Vietnam and has recently partnered with Wild Welfare in order to help us to achieve our mission of improving animal welfare standards through capacity building within the country.
-In this blog, Mark discusses the impact that WildAct has on young conservationists in the making and how this can impact the welfare of animals within Vietnam and beyond.
+The charity is based in Hanoi, Vietnam and has recently partnered with Wild Welfare to help us to achieve our mission of improving animal welfare standards through capacity building within the country.
+In this blog, Mark discusses the impact WildAct has on young conservationists in the making and how this can impact the welfare of animals within Vietnam and beyond.

 The focus of WildAct is on education and professional training around biodiversity conservation and the environment, with a focus on the under 25s.
 As part of this, we work with teachers, pupils, schools and rangers in remote areas to help develop an understanding of environmental issues, run nationwide training courses on combating wildlife trafficking and organise initiatives to encourage more environmentally sustainable practices.
 While our work here is varied, I have written a few words about one crucial part of that, and why it matters both to Vietnam and beyond.